Yo Murphy

-Llewellyn "Yo" Murphy (born May 11, 1971) is a former gridiron football player of multiple professional leagues.
+Llewellyn P. "Yo" Murphy (born May 11, 1973) is an American former professional football player of multiple leagues.
 He was originally signed by the BC Lions in the Canadian Football League (CFL) as an undrafted free agent in 1993; he played college football at Idaho.
+He has also coached.

-Early years
+Early life

 Murphy played high school football at Idaho Falls High School and graduated in 1989.

 College career

 Murphy played college football at the University of Idaho in Moscow.
 One of the top pass-catchers in Idaho history, he nabbed 140 receptions during his Vandal career and gained 2,267 yards through the air.
 Murphy's career receptions rank seventh in Idaho history, while his yards rank fourth and his 17 career receiving touchdowns are tied for fifth.
 His best year was as a senior in 1992, when he was chosen first-team All-American by three publications, earned first-team All-Big Sky honors and Idaho Most Valuable Offensive Player honors.
 That season, he was second in Division I-AA with 68 grabs for 1,156 yards and nine touchdowns.